limine-bootloader/limine/PROTOCOL.md

 ### x86_64

+The kernel executable, loaded at or above `0xffffffff80000000`, see all of its segments mapped using write-back (WB) caching at the page tables level.

-All HHDM memory regions are mapped using write-back (WB) caching, except framebuffer regions which are mapped using write-combining (WC) caching.
+All HHDM memory regions are mapped using write-back (WB) caching at the page tables level, except framebuffer regions which are mapped using write-combining (WC) caching at the page tables level.

+The PAT's (Page Attribute Table) layout is unspecified and the OS should not be making assumptions about it.

 The MTRRs are left as the firmware set them up.

-The PAT's (Page Attribute Table) layout is unspecified and the OS should not be making assumptions about it.

 ### aarch64